HexHive/Reflecta/README.md

 - To obtain the correctness rate for Reflecta, lookup `stats/*.json` in Reflecta's outputs in the bench folder.
 - The bugs for each fuzzer are located in the `crashes` folder within each fuzzer's output directory.
 - Coverage results and plots are saved in the `cov` folder of each fuzzer output.

-To manually perform this analysis, run the following commands inside the Docker container's shell:
+To manually perform this analysis, run the following commands, which will analyze all the fuzzing compaigns inside `bench`.

 ```sh
 docker run \